 What is Measurement Uncertainty?

 What measurement uncertainty is not is an error.
 It is imperative to understand the difference between these two terms as they are often confused.
 Error is the difference between the measured value and the device's actual value or artifact being measured.
 In many cases, we try to correct the known errors by applying corrections sometimes from the calibration certificate.
-These corrections can be a curve, a diagram, a table, all items found in note 2 of the calibration definition from the VIM shown below.
+These corrections can be a curve, a diagram, a table, and all items found in note 2 of the calibration definition from the VIM shown below.

 Uncertainty, often referred to as 'doubt,' is the quantification of 'doubt' about the measurement result.
-The VIM in section 2.26 defines uncertainty as non-negative parameter characterizing the dispersion of the quantity values being attributed to a measurand, based on the information used.
+The VIM in section 2.26 defines uncertainty as a non-negative parameter characterizing the dispersion of the quantity values being attributed to a measurand, based on the information used.
 The VIM goes into further detail with several notes about the included components of measurement uncertainty, such as those arising from systematic effect, components associated with corrections, assigned quantity values of measurement standards, etc. Measurement Uncertainty compromises many components.

 OIML G 19:2017 sums the definition of uncertainty as "the concept of measurement uncertainty can be described as a measure of how well the 'true' value of the measurand is believed to be known."